 42. Access will be taken from the existing field access which sits c.240m south of the existing substation access.
 Visibility splays of 215m with a 2.4m setback will be created.
 This access would have minimal disruption to the existing roads and field in question.
-This access will be used for construction and operational purposes.
+The access junction with the B9176 splits in two, allowing access to the site itself to come from either the north or southern sides in the event of emergency.